Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Quantum State Diffusion and a Stochastic Lindblad Equation

 In contrast, the action of a single Kraus operator on a member $\rho(t)$ of such an ensemble represents one of a set of possible system evolutions:

-If such actions are to generate physical trajectories, $\rho(t+dt)$ must remain completely positive and trace preserving.
-The action of a single Kraus operator can in some circumstances be acceptable in this respect.
+and a sequence of such transformations can generate a single, possible evolution path of $\rho$.
+Note that the preservation of the trace and positivity of the standard Kraus operator map of Eq. \ref{eq:Kraus_operators-1} is well-known \citep{breuer2007}.
+Trace preservation is apparent also in Eq. \ref{eq:single_kraus}.
+However, preservation of positivity in the action of a single Kraus operator of the form $M_{k\pm}(dt)=\frac{1}{\sqrt{2}}(\mathbb{\mathbb{I}}+A_{k\pm})$ on one member of an ensemble of density matrices in Eq. \ref{eq:single_kraus} remains to be demonstrated and will be shown in the following.

 Consider a density matrix $\rho(t)$ at a time $t$, specified to be completely positive and hence to have only non-negative eigenvalues.
-The determinant of such a density matrix is denoted as $\det(\rho(t))$, with $\det(\rho(t))=\prod_{i}\lambda_{i}$ where $\lambda_{i}$ denote the eigenvalues of $\rho(t)$.
+The determinant of such a density matrix is $\det(\rho(t))=\prod_{i}\lambda_{i}$ where $\lambda_{i}$ denote the eigenvalues of $\rho(t)$.
 The determinant of $\rho(t)$ is thus positive.
-Now we consider the determinant of the density matrix at time $t+dt$, namely $\rho(t+dt)$ generated according to Eq. (\ref{eq:single_kraus}) by a Kraus operator of the form $M=C(\mathbb{I}+A)$ where $A$ is infinitesimal (in the sense that $A\to0$ as $dt\to0$) and $C$ is a constant, such that $\tilde{M}=M/C=\mathbb{I}+A$ differs infinitesimally from the identity $\mathbb{I}$.
+Now we consider the determinant of the density matrix at time $t+dt$, namely $\rho(t+dt)$ generated according to Eq. (\ref{eq:single_kraus}) by a Kraus operator of the form stated above $M=C(\mathbb{I}+A)$, where $A$ is infinitesimal (in the sense that $A\to0$ as $dt\to0$) and $C$ is a constant, such that $\tilde{M}=M/C=\mathbb{I}+A$ differs infinitesimally from the identity $\mathbb{I}$.
 We write

 and employ the identity $\det(\exp A)=\exp(TrA)$ such that $\det(\mathbb{I}+A)\approx1+Tr(A)$ for infinitesimal $A$, whereby